 Start with the essentials of supporting them, assisting in their growth of skills, and praising any small triumph!
 The general idea is to have the child learn the problem solving skills required to think through tasks that are seemingly overwhelming.
-First you always, Always start small, then tackle bigger projects as they can manage.
+First you always, always start small, then tackle bigger projects as they can manage.
 Then as they make achievements, don’t forget to recognize their hard work!
 Praise moments of follow through and self-initiated tasks with recognition and/or rewards.

-5 Tips to Help Organize Their Life:
+5 Tips to Help Motivate Your Child:

 - Establish a place to write it all down- daily planners and a family calendar are great tools to keep track of their time.